 International Complement Society, Past President

-ISTAART – Vice Chair, PIA Immunity and Neurodegeneration
+ISTAART – Chair, PIA Immunity and Neurodegeneration

 ADVANCE Equity Advisor

 UCI MIND 2014—2016

 Associate Dean for Research

 School of Biological Sciences 2007—2012

 Cellular and Molecular Biosciences

 Interdepartmental Neuroscience Program

 UCI MIND - Institute for Memory Impairment and Neurological Disorders